 By this class, you will most likely be able to upgrade everything except maybe some select engine swaps that will shoot your car up immediately to S2-class.
-Power is still very much important, just do not overdo it.
+Power is still very important, just do not overdo it.

 Just remember to prioritize your camshaft, exhaust, and forced induction upgrades when it comes to power.
-Then fill your PI allocation with the other upgrades accordingly.
+Then fill in your PI allocation with the other upgrades accordingly.

 Platform and Handling